You'll need

 Why this works

-The treasure hunt format turns counting practice into an adventure — kids don't realize they're learning math because they're too busy searching.
+The treasure hunt format turns counting practice into an adventure, kids don't realize they're learning math because they're too busy searching.
 Finding and counting objects one-to-one builds number sense far more effectively than rote counting because each number connects to a real thing they can hold.
+Hiding objects for a grown-up reverses the dynamic and builds confidence.

 Try also